What Is Student AI Anxiety?

 Signs the Comparison Trap Has You

-- Avoiding AI discussions because you feel "too behind" to contribute
+• Avoiding AI discussions because you feel "too behind" to contribute — a pattern that can overlap with social anxiety about presentations and peer interactions

 When Your Family Adds to the Pressure

 As if the internal anxiety weren't enough, many students face pressure from well-meaning family members who've been reading the same AI headlines.
 "Are you sure computer science is still a good choice?"
 "Should you switch to something AI can't do?"
 "Have you looked into AI?"
-These questions, however well-intentioned, can amplify your anxiety significantly.
+These questions, however well-intentioned, can amplify your anxiety significantly and sometimes escalate into genuine conflict between you and the people closest to you.

 How to Handle the "Is Your Major Still Viable?"
 Conversation